alvarolm/named/README.md

 ```
 these can go anywere as long as they are in the same directory of the structs

-3) add the go generate directives:
+3) add the go generate directive
 ```go
 //go:generate generate-named .
 ```